MBC urges future-ready workforce

 Beyond economic measures, MBC underscored the role of governance in sustaining growth and attracting investment, stressing that transparency and institutional integrity are key to building a competitive and resilient economy.

-“By fostering a climate of trust and the rule of law, we position the Philippines not just as a source of talent, but as a preferred global destination for high-value investment,” it said.
+“By fostering a climate of trust and the rule of law, we position the Philippines not just as a source of talent, but as a preferred global destination for high-value investment,” the MBC said.